Froth flotation: Environmental considerations

-As in any technology that has long been conducted on the multi-million ton per year scale, flotation technologies have the potential for threatening the environment beyond the disruption caused by mining.
-Froth flotation employs a host of organic chemicals and relies of elaborate machinery.
+As in any technology that has long been conducted on the multi-million ton per year scale, flotation technologies have the potential to threaten the environment beyond the disruption caused by mining.
+Froth flotation employs a host of organic chemicals and relies upon elaborate machinery.
 Some of the chemicals (cyanide) are acutely toxic but hydrolyze to innocuous products.
 Naturally occurring fatty acids are widely used.
 Tailings and effluents are contained in lined ponds.
 Froth flotation is "poised for increased activity due to their potential usefulness in environmental site cleanup operations" including recycling of plastics and metals, not to mention water treatment.

+Froth flotation also shows potential to recover valuable metals left in slag from mineral processing plants.

 History

-Flotation process are described in ancient Greek and Persian literature.
+Flotation processes are described in ancient Greek and Persian literature.
 During the late 19th century, the process basics were discovered through a slow evolutionary phase.
-During the first decade of the 20th century, a more rapid investigation of oils, froths, and agitation led to proven work-place applications, especially at Broken Hill, Australia, that brought the technological innovation known as “froth flotation.”
+During the first decade of the 20th century, a more rapid investigation of oils, froths, and agitation led to proven workplace applications, especially in Broken Hill, Australia, that brought the technological innovation known as “froth flotation.”
 During the early 20th century, froth flotation revolutionized mineral processing.

-Initially, naturally occurring chemicals such as fatty acids and oils were used as flotation reagents in a large quantity to increase the hydrophobicity of the valuable minerals.
+Initially, naturally occurring chemicals such as fatty acids and oils were used as flotation reagents in large quantities to increase the hydrophobicity of the valuable minerals.
 Since then, the process has been adapted and applied to a wide variety of materials to be separated, and additional collector agents, including surfactants and synthetic compounds have been adopted for various applications.